mjkoster/interfaces/draft-ietf-core-interfaces.md

 Observing Collections         {#observing}
 ---------------------
 Resource Observation via {{I-D.ietf-core-dynlink}} using CoAP {{RFC7252}} MAY be supported on items in a collection.
 A subset of the conditional observe parameters MAY be specified to apply.
 In most cases pmin and pmax are useful.
-Resource observation on a collection's items resource MAY report any changes of resource state in any item in the collection.
-Observation Responses, or notifications, SHOULD provide representations of the resources that have changed in SenML Content-Format.
-Notifications MAY include multiple observations of a particular resource, with SenML time stamps indicating the observation times.
+Resource observation on a collection's items resource returns the collection representation.
+Observation Responses, or notifications, SHOULD provide the collection representations in SenML Content-Format.
+Notifications MAY include multiple observations of the colection resource, with SenML time stamps indicating the observation times.

 Collection Types            {#collection-types}
 ----------------